Sign up below to get notified by email when we launch:

 The person (aka policyholder) listed on the insurance policy who is protected in case of a covered loss.

-The policyholder is not the only person though that fits under Goodcovers policy’s definition of "insured" - spouses and resident relatives, even if they aren’t named on the policy, are automatically insureds.
+The policyholder is not the only person though that fits under Goodcovers policy’s definition of "insured" - spouses, roommates, and resident relatives, even if they’re not named on the policy, are automatically insureds.
+If they’re on the lease, they’re covered by your policy.

 - Insured location